AtifAbbAsi19/ease-volley-wrapper/README.md

 network call is running in background **no progress dialog will be shown to user**.

-## To Do

-- Add support for SSL certificate and key pinning [In Progress]
-- Add support for multiple parallel requests

 > If you find a way to improve it, please don't hesitate to create a pull request.
 > I appreciate improvements.